TizioNorbys/Movie-Reservation/README.md

 - **Movie management**
   - Users:
-      - View all the reviews of a movie, sort and filters them by rating, reactions count or date
+      - View all the reviews of a movie, sort and filter them by rating, reactions count or date
-      - Get all the acors of a movie
+      - Get all the actors of a movie
   - Admins: Create, update and delete movies.

 - **Showtime management**